 Adjustable Rate Mortgages: After the initial period your interest rate can change once a year.

-For Purchase transactions Conventional Loans require the home-buyer to put down at least 5% - 20% of the purchase price of the home.
-For a Refinance transaction, most lenders require at least 10% equity in the property.
-If you don't have enough equity to qualify for a conventional refinance - even if you owe more than your home is worth - you might be eligible for a HARP 2.0 Loan.
+For Purchase transactions Conventional Loans require the home-buyer to put down at least 3% of the purchase price of the home.
+For a Refinance transaction, most lenders require at least 3-5% equity in the property.

-Most conventional loan programs allow you to purchase single-family homes, warrantable condos, planned unit developments, and 1-4 family residences.
+Most conventional loan programs allow you to purchase single-family homes, warrantable condos, planned unit developments (townhouse), and 1-4 family residences.
 A conventional loan can also be used to finance a primary residence, second home and investment property.